syncfusion-content/javascript-docs/js/Gantt/Columns.md

 ### Show column options

-You can customize the column with some more options with the [showColumnOptions](/api/js/ejgantt#members:showcolumnoptions "showColumnOptions") property.
+You can customize the column with some more options with the [`showColumnOptions`](/api/js/ejgantt#members:showcolumnoptions "showColumnOptions") property.
 Use this property to insert a new column, delete a column and to update the header text of the column.
 ![](/js/Gantt/Columns_images/Columns_img4.png)

-The column options can be enabled or disabled with the `showColumnOptions` property, where the default value for this property is false.
+The column options can be enabled or disabled with the [`showColumnOptions`](/api/js/ejgantt#members:showcolumnoptions "showColumnOptions") property, where the default value for this property is `false`.

 The column options provide the following options: